canonical/snapweb/README.md

     cd $GOPATH/src/launchpad.net/webdm
     ./build.sh

+Important Note: to have a functional store front-end, you need to patch github.com/ubuntu-core/snappy/release/release.go
+ // Setup is used to initialiaze the release information for the system func Setup(rootDir string) error {
+-       rel = Release{Flavor: "core", Series: "rolling", Channel: "edge"}
++       rel = Release{Flavor: "core", Series: "15.04", Channel: "edge"}

 # Installing

 Once you have a click package you can install it onto a remote snappy system